kiraboshi/cascade/docs/reference/viewport-animations.md

 - `onExit`: Animation to trigger when element leaves viewport
 - `initial`: Initial value (before viewport detection)
 - `animateOnMount`: Animate on mount if already in viewport.
 Default: `false`
+- `pauseWhenOffScreen`: Pause animations when element is off-screen (default: `true`)
+  - When enabled, ongoing animations are paused when element leaves viewport
+  - Animations resume when element re-enters viewport
+  - This is a performance optimization to prevent unnecessary updates

 **Example:**
 ```typescript